Blake Allen: Career

 Allen also wrote a one-act play, Kelly [1955] based upon the Kelly-Hopkinsville Encounter, which premiered at the Hudson Guild Theatre in March 2019 and also starred Jessica Hendy.

 In 2020, Allen was an artist in residence at the Kimmel Nelson Harding Center for the Arts in Nebraska City, Nebraska, after which he released his album Sonatas on Earth Day 2020.
 The album features music which premiered at The Metropolitan Museum of Art.
 It debuted at #4 on the Billboard charts Classical, where it stayed in the top 10 for two weeks.

 At the height of the 2020 Pandemic, Allen wrote Livin' the Dreamboat with lyricist Claire Tran for the Astoria Performing Arts Center in Astoria, Queens.
 Also in 2020, Allen wrote the theme song and incidental music to Doris Dear's Gurl Talk, a weekly lifestyle show on Broadway on Demand.
 Allen was music director for the Doris Dear Christmas Special, which featured Tony Nominee Karen Mason.

 Allen's Insomnia was developed for Carnegie Hall's Weill Recital Hall and premiered November 8, 2022.
 The piece was written and performed by Jeanna de Waal, Cree Carrico, Argus Quartet, and Christopher Koelzer.
 The album was released on No Reverse Records in 2024 featuring the Carnegie Hall cast.

 Allen wrote Farmyard Follies with Tina Burner.
 The show debuted in 2023 in Provincetown at the Crown & Anchor and was filmed for a forthcoming documentary feature.
 The show had been in development for three years before its debut.
 Allen and Seeber collaborated for several years on cabaret shows, including releasing two full-length albums and the Christmas single "I'd Rather Be Naughty Than Nice".
 Allen and Seeber were nominated for a 2021 MAC Award for Best Recording (LaMott Friedman Award) for their album and tour Maybe This Time.
 They collaborated for seven years on the international hit Witch Perfect based upon Disney's Hocus Pocus (1993 film) including winning the 2020 GLAM Award for Best Cabaret.

-Shortly after Allen received his PhD from NYU in spring of 2024, Allen began work with librettist Will Nunziata on an operatic adaption of Virginia Woolf's 1931 novel The Waves.
+Shortly after Allen received his PhD from NYU Steinhardt in spring of 2024, Allen began work with librettist Will Nunziata on an operatic adaption of Virginia Woolf's 1931 novel The Waves.

+Allen is developing The Ceiling, a new musical based upon the O. Henry Prize winning short story The Ceiling (2001) by Kevin Brockmeier.
+The world premiere concert was presented at (le) Poisson Rouge on October 5, 2026.